vannlam/ibmcloud/satellite/connector/README.md

 #### On Client's IBM account site :

-- Create a Satellite Connector
+- Create a Satellite Connector (it creates resources at the Satellite Relay level)
-- Create a Satellite Connector Agent
+- Create a Satellite Connector Agent (it creates the secure tunnel between the Satellite Connector agent and the Satellite Connector resources)
-- Create a Satellite Connector User Endpoint
+- Create a Satellite Connector User Endpoint (it points to the local backend application, from the Satellite Relay)